 I wanted to mirror my Android phone on my desktop using USB, but I didn’t want to install an app on my phone or subscribe to a service to do it.

 Scrcpy: See Your Phone Screen on a PC

-But chances are you want to do more than just see your phone’s screen on your PC too, right?
+But what if you want to do more than just see your phone’s screen on your PC.
+Can it do that too?

-Well, scrcpy lets you do that too.
-The app lets you interact with your phone from your desktop using a regular keyboard and mouse or, if you’ve got one, a touchpad or touchscreen.
+Well, yes; scrcpy lets you interact with your phone using your computer’s keyboard and mouse or, if you’ve got one, a touchpad or touchscreen.

-terrible interface; record yourself acing a difficult level in a popular mobile game; and much more.
+terrible interface; record yourself beating a difficult level in a popular game; and so much more.

-The app is also useful for Android app developers looking to test, debug or screencast their software as it allows you to to drag an
+Scrcpy is especially useful for Android app developers who want to test, debug or screencast their software.
+The app even let you to to drag and drop

-.apk file from your desktop and drop it on to the scrcpy app window to install it.
+.apk files from your desktop on to the app window to initiate install.

-Versatility is what makes Scrcpy a utility that developers will want to add to their software toolbox, but keep coming back to it.
-And regular users will want to play around with.
+Versatility is what makes Scrcpy a utility that developers will not only want to add to their software toolbox, but keep coming back to it.
+And regular users will want to play around with it too.

 Display & Control Android over USB

 As the Github project page explains, the app is designed to: “…display and control of Android devices connected on USB (or over TCP/IP).
 It does not require any root access.
 It works on GNU/Linux, Windows and MacOS.”